AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 1. Perform the steps in [Creating Workflow Models](/help/sites-developing/workflows-models.md) to create a new workflow.
 1. Use the [Package feature of Adobe InDesign](https://helpx.adobe.com/indesign/how-to/indesign-package-files-for-handoff.html) to export the document.
 Adobe InDesign can export a document and the linked assets as a package.
 In this case, the exported folder contains a `Links` folder that contains subassets in the InDesign file.
 The `Links` folder is present in same folder as the INDD file.
-1. Create a ZIP file and upload it to the AEM repository.
+1. Create a ZIP file and upload it to the [!DNL Experience Manager] repository.
 1. Start the Unarchiver workflow.
 1. When the workflow completes, the references in the Links folder are automatically referenced as subassets.
 To view a list of referred assets, navigate to the asset details page of the InDesign asset and close the [Rail](/help/sites-authoring/basic-handling.md#rail-selector).

 ## Adobe Photoshop: Add assets as references {#refps}

-1. Using a WebDav client, mount AEM Assets as a drive.
+1. Using a WebDav client, mount [!DNL Experience Manager] Assets as a drive.
-1. To create references to AEM assets in a Photoshop file, navigate to the corresponding assets in the mounted drive using the Place linked functionality in Photoshop.
+1. To create references to [!DNL Experience Manager] assets in a Photoshop file, navigate to the corresponding assets in the mounted drive using the Place linked functionality in Photoshop.

    ![chlimage_1-261](assets/chlimage_1-261.png)

-1. Save in Photoshop file to the mounted drive or [upload](managing-assets-touch-ui.md#uploading-assets) to the AEM repository.
+1. Save in Photoshop file to the mounted drive or [upload](managing-assets-touch-ui.md#uploading-assets) to the [!DNL Experience Manager] repository.
-1. After the workflow completes, the references to existing AEM assets are listed in the asset details page.
+1. After the workflow completes, the references to existing [!DNL Experience Manager] assets are listed in the asset details page.

    To view the referenced assets, close the [Rail](/help/sites-authoring/basic-handling.md#rail-selector) in the asset details page.